Zaid-Ajaj/the-elmish-book/chapters/scaling/splitting-programs.md

   | -- Main.fs
 ```

-You can the source code of the finished result in the repository [Zaid-Ajaj/multiple-simple-programs-finished](https://github.com/Zaid-Ajaj/multiple-simple-programs-finished).
+You can view the source code of the finished result in the repository [Zaid-Ajaj/multiple-simple-programs-finished](https://github.com/Zaid-Ajaj/multiple-simple-programs-finished).
 Take a second and compare it with the project structure we started with in [Zaid-Ajaj/multiple-simple-programs](https://github.com/Zaid-Ajaj/multiple-simple-programs).

 That's it for this section, next up we look into integrating commands while wiring up child programs with parent ones.